 Refer parents to pediatric psychologist and other appropriate specialists (Cardiology, Rheumatology, Immunology, Neurology, Sleep, Otolaryngology, and/or Infectious Disease).

-IV.
 Parental Influences and Setting Expectations

 When faced with the acute impairments that characterize PANS, parents and caregivers will search for answers from both reliable and unreliable sources.
 Educating the parents and caregivers about the clinical presentation, course of illness and prognosis of PANS will help the child at school and home.
 It is important to set realistic expectations.